StrangeBeeCorp/docs/docs/flow/installation/software-requirements.md

 === "Docker Compose deployment"

-    All images are pinned by tag and immutable digest in `docker-compose.yml`.
-The host must be able to reach the listed registries at first start, directly or through a private registry mirror; subsequent starts use the local cache.
+    All images are pinned by tag and immutable digest in `docker-compose.yml`, except TheHive Flow image, which `FLOW_VERSION` pins by tag only.
+The host must be able to reach the listed registries at first start, directly or through a private registry mirror.
+Subsequent starts use the local cache.

     | Image | Approximate size |
     | ----- | ---------------- |